Garden Ecosystems Part Two: Attracting Beneficial Insects into the Garden 6

 The adult stage of the life cycle doesn’t usually eat “bad bugs”, instead it usually eats pollen.

 Pollen comes from flowers.
-So if we don’t put lots of flowers in the garden, the adults (who now have wings) will fly away to find pollen.
+So if you don’t put lots of flowers in the garden, the adults (who now have wings) will fly away to find pollen.

 The next stage in the life cycle is the laying of eggs.
 This is likely to be near a food source for all stages of the life cycle.
 So, if you don’t have “bad bugs” and pollen present in your garden, the “good bugs” will lay their eggs elsewhere, probably in your neighbour’s garden, where they have both types of food available.